telerik/kendo-react-buttons/README.md

 ## Browser Support

-The Kendo UI Buttons components for React support all browsers that are supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Buttons components support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary